 Two BC547 transistors drive those relays through the 4N33 optocoupler.
 Each relay can drive AC/DC load through the terminal headers connected to it.

-This communication between the cayenne platform and the device, built by this when connected to the network.
+This communication between the Cayenne platform and the device is built by this when connected to the network.

 Using this Arduino IDE software: